slint-ui/slint/docs/reference/src/advanced/debugging_techniques.md

 -   `refresh_lazy`: The frame rate is measured only when an actual frame is rendered, for example due to a running animation, user interaction, or some other state change that results in a visual difference in the user interface.
 If there is no change, a low frame rate is reported.
 Use this option to verify that no unnecessary repainting happens when there are no visual changes.
 For example, in a user interface that shows a text input field with a cursor that blinks once per second, the reported frame rate should be two.
 -   `refresh_full_speed`: The user interface is continuously refreshed, even if nothing is changed.
 This continuous refresh results in a higher load on the system.
 Use this option to identify any bottlenecks that prevent you from achieving smooth animations.
-Also disable partial rendering with the software renderer.
+Also disables partial rendering with the software renderer.
 -   `console`: The frame rate is printed to `stderr` on the console.
 -   `overlay`: The frame rate is as an overlay text label on top of the user interface in each window.